Inventory2

 Traditional purchasing is simple purchase, receive, and pay.
 A purchase approval process starts with a request.
 From there the request is approved, purchase order issued, vendor response recorded, receive the goods, and end with a three way match.
 After all of this an invoice will be issued.

 The purchase order process starts when an employee or department requires specific goods or services.
-This initiates the purchase requisition process, where the employee creates a purchase requisition that details what items are needed, the desired vendor, the cost of the items when the items are needed, and where the items are to be delivered.
+This initiates the purchase requisition process, where the employee creates a purchase requisition that details what items are needed, the desired vendor, the cost, timing, and delivery details, an important distinction in any purchase requisition vs purchase order workflow.

 Some companies may also require the employee to justify the purchase – that is, state how you will use the items.
 This request can be on paper or electronic form.
 For certain things, you may also need to generate a request for quote (RFQ) to determine the best vendor and the lowest price.